Luís Cardoso

-Luís Cardoso (born 8 December 1958) is a contemporary East Timorese writer.
+Luís Cardoso de Noronha (born 8 December 1958) is a contemporary East Timorese writer.
 His work focuses on the history of his homeland.
-It is written in Portuguese and has been translated into other languages including French and English.
+It is written in Portuguese, and has been translated into other languages including French and English.
 In 2021, he won the Prêmio Oceanos for his novel The Pumpkin Planter (Sonata for a Fog) (O Plantador de Abóboras (Sonata para uma Neblina) (2020)).

 Early life and education

 Cardoso was born in Cailaco, Bobonaro, an inland town in the then Portuguese Timor.
 As the son of a paramedic who worked in several locations in East Timor, he came to know, and speaks, several Timorese languages.
 He attended the missionary colleges of Soibada in Manatuto and Fuiloro in Lautém, the Seminary of Our Lady of Fatima in Dare, Dili, and the Liceu Dr. Francisco Machado in Dili.

 After the Carnation Revolution in 1974, Cardoso went to Portugal on a scholarship for further training at the Instituto Superior de Agronomia (ISA), University of Lisbon, from which he obtained a degree in silviculture.
 One of his fellow students at the ISA was the writer José Eduardo Agualusa.
 He also qualified in law, environmental politics and mathematics.